fritzchentastig/NX300M-MFW/README.md

 - libmisc.so and busybox were replaced with the versions from the 1.10 firmware
 - the missing telnetd, ftpd, and chroot symlinks were replaced with equally renamed busybox binaries.

+## A word about compatibility

+This software aims to make the NX300M as compatible as possible with existing NX300 hacks.
+This is not that difficult, except for one thing: WiFi.
+The method used in the remote controller mod no longer works in this camera.
+So, thanks to [this](https://languagetool.org/de) article, I found a solution.
+This solution will be published soon™.
+Until then, refer to this article to enable always-on WiFi.

+## A word about the future

+The main goal of this project has been fulfilled.
+However, another branch of this project will be used to hopefully create new mods for the NX300 family, such as a button interface to start the local AP or the remote mod.
+Please refer to the project’s page regarding that.

+## A word about help

+I welcome and appreciate any ideas or suggestions that can improve our project.
+If you have an idea, please share it with us by using one of the following methods:

+- Commit your idea to a branch in your fork of the repository.
+- Write an issue with the feature request tag, describing your idea and why it is useful or needed.
+Include any relevant screenshots, mockups, or examples.
+- Write a pull request, linking it to the issue you created.
+Explain what your code does and how it works.
+- Comment on other issues or pull requests that are related to your idea.
+Provide constructive feedback, ask questions, or offer support.

+By following these steps, you can help us review and evaluate your idea faster and easier.
+Thank you for your interest and contribution to our project. 😊

 ## Disclaimer

 This firmware is provided as-is, without any warranty or guarantee.
 Use it at your own risk.
 I am not responsible for any damage or loss that may occur as a result of using this firmware.